amazon-science/llm-interpret/README.md

 2. we define masks to "knock-off" particular feed forward networks (see `fc_mask` and `layer_fc_mask`)

 The modified implementation is located at [transformers/models/opt/modeling_opt.py](transformers/models/opt/modeling_opt.py) in this repo.

-Copy this to the corresponding location for OPT in the local clone of `transformers`.
+Copy this script to the corresponding location for OPT in the local clone of `transformers`.

 ### Changes to `lm-evaluation-harness`